DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Methods

-After updating the transition time $t_m^*$, the backprojected correction terms $C$ are sampled a second time for the targeted voxel $m$ to estimate the attenuation before and after the updated transition time.
-The corrected attenuation values are averaged in equations~\ref{eq:update_before} and~\ref{eq:attenuation_after}.
-In the final updates, the values are relaxed by respective factors $\lambda_0$ and $\lambda_1$ between $0$ and $1$ to achieve a more gradual update and improve stability.
-This replaces the relaxation factor $\lambda$ introduced in equation~\ref{eq:correction}.
+After updating the transition time $t_j^*$, the correction terms $\delta_j(t)$ are sampled a second time for the targeted voxel $j$ to estimate the attenuation before and after the updated transition time.
+The corrected attenuation values are averaged in equations~\ref{eq:attenuation_before} and~\ref{eq:attenuation_after}.
+In the final updates, the values are relaxed by respective factors $\lambda_A$ and $\lambda_B = 0.8$ to achieve a more gradual update and improve stability.

 { \smaller[0] \allowdisplaybreaks

 }